 AFCON 2025: Why Bafana Bafana Were Denied a Late Penalty in Their Defeat Against Egypt

-South Africa's unbeaten run under Hugo Broos has come to an end after their 1-0 defeat against Egypt at the ongoing Africa Cup of Nations in Morocco.
+South Africa's unbeaten run under Hugo Broos has come to an end after their 1–0 defeat to Egypt at the ongoing Africa Cup of Nations in Morocco.

-Bafana Bafana won their first match in the competition against Angola on Monday, December 22, 2025, but their defeat against the Pharaohs at the Adrar Stadium in Agadir on Friday, December 26, 2025, means they are second in Group B.
+Bafana Bafana won their first match in the competition against Angola on Monday, December 22, 2025, in Agadir.
+However, their defeat to the Pharaohs at the Adrar Stadium in Agadir on Friday, December 26, 2025, means they are now second in Group B.

-Egypt were awarded a controversial penalty in the first half, which was duly converted by Mohamed Salah, but they had a player sent off before the half-time break.
+Egypt were awarded a penalty in the first half, which was converted by Mohamed Salah.
+However, they had a player sent off before the half-time break.
+The decision to award the penalty sparked debate among fans and pundits.

 Read also